Lirik Lagu Xanax - Lindsay Lohan dan Fakta di Baliknya - Pikiran-Rakyat.com

 Dirilis: 2019

-Xanax merupakan single lanjutan dari lagu Back To Me milik Lindsay Lohan yang rilis pada tahun 2019.
+Xanax adalah lagu yang direkam oleh Lindsay Lohan pada 2019, dan dimaksudkan menjadi single lanjutan dari Back to Me.

-Berdasarkan hasil wawancara, lagu ini mengisahkan tentang seseorang yang mampu menjaga dirinya melalui kecemasan seperti halnya saat mengonsumsi Xanax.
+Pada Juni 2019 lalu, Lindsay Lohan sudah mulai mengungkapkan bahwa dirinya kembali merekam musik baru.

-Sebagai informasi, Xanax merupakan obat yang dikonsumsi seseorang untuk mengatasi masalah kecemasan.
+Seperti yang diketahui, Xanax merupakan obat yang dikonsumsi untuk mengatasi masalah kecemasan.
+Hal itu berhubungan dengan masa lalu Lindsay Lohan.
+(Aura Nur Aprilliani)***

 Artikel Pilihan